-As a digital company, we know that there are fewer women in technology roles and we want to bridge this gap, not only at REA Group but for our industry as a whole.
-So, in 2017 we launched our Women in Tech strategy to specifically drive greater gender balance in technology roles.
+As a digital company, we know that there are fewer women in technology roles and we want to bridge this gap, not only at REA Group but for our industry.
+In 2020 we continued to focus on our Women in Tech strategy to drive greater gender balance in technology roles.

-The programs which underpin our Women in Tech strategy are:
+The programs which underpin our Women in Tech strategy continue to be:

 - (i) Springboard to Tech, which offers women a personalised program that helps them transition into a technical career.
 They may be new to, returning to or have a current tech career.
-REA Group ensures that any candidate on the program doesn't take a payout and also funds formal training for women entering the program with no tech skills or experience. - (ii) Accelerated Leadership Program, which supports current women in tech at REA Group with exposure to topics that are important to senior manager or executive positions.
+REA Group ensures that any candidate on the program doesn't take a pay cut and funds formal training for women entering the program with no tech skills or experience. - (ii) Accelerated Leadership Program, which supports current women in tech at REA Group with exposure to topics that are important to senior manager or executive positions.
 They gain preparation and a deeper understanding of these positions which will give them the ability to apply with confidence if they wish to in the future. - (iii) Mentoring Program, which involves women in tech at REA Group being exposed to other professionals in the business.
-They build relationships and provide guidance in areas such as career advice, commercial acumen, influencing and feedback skills.
+They build relationships and provide guidance in areas such as career advice, commercial acumen, influencing and feedback skills

-As a result of this strategy, the percentage of female representation in technology roles at REA Group has increased from 19% in December 2017 (when Women in Tech was launched) to 33% in June 2019.
+As a result of this strategy, the percentage of female representation in technology roles at REA Group has increased from 19% in December 2017 (when Women in Tech was launched) to 31% in June 2020.